- Activity Level: low

 - Watchdog: aware

-Cavalier King Charles Mix Breed Profile
+Cavalier King Charles Mix Dog Breed Information

 A Cavalier King Charles Spaniel Mix is a cross between a Cavalier King Charles Spaniel and another dog breed.
 Because a mixed-breed dog can inherit any combination of traits from one or both of their parents, you want to make sure you ask the breeder about the other parent breed.